mathe00/obsidian-plugin-python-bridge/README.md

 **A:** This is **strongly recommended** for reliable interaction with the plugin's settings discovery process.
 When the plugin looks for scripts that *might* have settings, it runs them with `--get-settings-json`.
 *   `_handle_cli_args()` detects this flag and makes your script exit cleanly *before* it tries to run its main logic or initialize the API client.
 *   If you *don't* include this structure, your script might run unintended code during discovery.
 The library will block API calls in this "discovery mode" (raising an error), but using the helpers provides a cleaner exit and avoids these errors in the logs.
 It ensures the plugin knows your script doesn't define settings, rather than assuming discovery failed.

+**Q: Can I use `uv` (from Astral) to manage Python environments and dependencies for my scripts?**

+**A:** Yes!
+As of version 2.1.0, the Python Bridge plugin can detect if `uv` is installed and accessible in your system's PATH.
+If found, `uv` will be preferred over standard `python`/`python3` executables.
+*   **How it works:** The plugin will attempt to run your scripts using `uv run your_script.py`.
+If the "Disable Python Cache" setting is enabled, it will use `uv run python -B your_script.py` to pass the `-B` flag to the underlying Python interpreter managed by `uv`.
+*   **Your Responsibility:** You are responsible for setting up and managing your `uv` environment within your Python scripts folder.
+This typically involves:
+    1. Initializing a virtual environment: `uv venv` (in your scripts folder).
+    2. Activating it (for your terminal, not strictly needed for the plugin if `uv` is in PATH).
+    3. Installing necessary dependencies like `requests` (required) and `PyYAML` (optional, for property management) into the `uv` environment: `uv pip install requests PyYAML`.
+*   **Benefits:** Using `uv` can simplify dependency management and ensure your scripts run with a consistent Python version and package set, isolated from your global Python installation.
+*   **Detection:** The plugin checks for `uv --version` to confirm its availability.

 ---